shivarajns/Nammaskill/README.md

 Namma-Skill solves this problem by providing:

 - 📚 A list of available skill courses
-- 🔍 Search functionality to find courses بسهولة
+- 🔍 Search functionality to find courses
 - 🎯 Filters to refine results (category, duration, etc.)
 - 📅 Timely updates on new batches
 - 📍 Location-based discovery (future scope)